redhat-cop/infra.convert2rhel/README.md

 This collection provides Ansible roles you can use to perform conversion using the Convert2RHEL framework.
 Use these roles as the foundation of your conversion automation solution.

+Please check the [release section](https://github.com/oamg/infra.convert2rhel/releases) of the repository to find information about the latest updates and publication to the Ansible Galaxy.

 ## Roles

 These are the roles included in the collection.
 Follow the links below to see the detailed documentation and example playbooks for each role.